tstarrlab/PD-CoV-RBD_DMS/results/summary/collapse_scores.md

 - <a href="#calculate-per-mutant-score-across-libraries"
   id="toc-calculate-per-mutant-score-across-libraries">Calculate
   per-mutant score across libraries</a>
-- <a
+- <a href="#correlations-among-phenotypes"
-  href="#correlations-among-backgrounds-and-to-prior-wuhan-hu-1-dms-data"
-  id="toc-correlations-among-backgrounds-and-to-prior-wuhan-hu-1-dms-data">Correlations
-  among backgrounds and to prior Wuhan-Hu-1 DMS data</a>
+  id="toc-correlations-among-phenotypes">Correlations among phenotypes</a>
 - <a href="#heatmaps" id="toc-heatmaps">Heatmaps!</a>

-This notebook reads in the per-barcode Kd and MFI measurements from the `compute_xAPN` scripts.
+This notebook reads in the per-barcode Kd and MFI measurements from the `compute_xAPN` and `expression` scripts.
 It synthesizes these two sets of results and calculates the final ‘mean’ phenotypes for each variant, and generates some coverage and QC analyses.

 ``` r
 #list of packages to install/load